Hanabi-Live/hanabi-live/docs/FEATURES.md

 If you are playing with the <a href="https://github.com/Zamiell/hanabi-conventions">Hyphen-ated group</a>, some additional UI elements are enabled:

+* A "[🇭]" indicator next to the username in the "Online Users" section.
 * Double discard situation notification (as a border around the discard pile and in the "Current Player" area)
 * Locked hand notification (in the "Current Player" area)
 * Special sound effect when discarding a clued card